skyfielders/python-skyfield/documentation/earth-satellites.rst

   To avoid this, use the ``filename=`` optional argument to create a separate local file for each remote URL.

-Here’s the recommended pattern for downloading element sets with Skyfield:
+Here’s a useful pattern for downloading element sets with Skyfield:

 .. include:: ../examples/satellite_download.py
    :literal: